 Note: When looking for Spring, we often see “Spring Boot,” another framework built on top of the Spring, extending the Spring’s capabilities.

 It is a progressive node js framework for backend development.
 When we refer Nodejs framework, it means the Nestjs app requires Nodejs runtime to execute.
-In particular, NodeJS is JavaScript runtime environment renowned for its exceptional speed in executing code.
-With Node.js, developers are able to use JavaScript outside the browser.
+In particular, NodeJS is a JavaScript runtime environment renowned for its exceptional speed in executing code.
+With Node.js, developers can use JavaScript outside the browser.

 Let's explore the distinct features of the frameworks that contribute to their widespread adoption, emphasizing the factors that distinguish them from each other.

 The Spring offers a range of features to simplify large and complex app development.
-Some of the key features of the framework include as following:
+Some of the key features of the framework include the following:

-AOP or aspect-oriented programming promotes modularity of cross-cutting concerns (examples of cross-cutting concerns are logging, error handling, caching, transitional management, and authentication).
+AOP or aspect-oriented programming promotes modularity of cross-cutting concerns (examples of cross-cutting concerns are logging, error handling, caching, transactional management, and authentication).

 When it comes to communicating with a database, many frameworks do not provide the amount of ease required to focus on development parts.

-Spring comes up with its own transaction management component for managing transactions in an application, streamlining the transaction management process.
+Spring introduces its own transaction management component, streamlining the transaction management process within an application.

 Testing is a critical process that enables the initial evaluation of an application to ensure it functions as planned.
 It contains various testing features that simplify the testing of the application.
 These features help in efficient and effective testing.